 3.04.3 The Request for Payment shall be in proportion to Services performed.
-Owner reserves the right to reject any Request for Payment which is based on a percentage of completion in excess of that which Owner deems reasonable.
-A rejected request may result in delayed payment.
+Owner reserves the right to reject any Request for Payment, which is based on a percentage of completion in excess of that which Owner deems reasonable.